-Write code in the code editor
+Features of the code editor

 The Visual Studio editor provides many features that make it easier for you to write and manage your code and text.
 You can expand and collapse different blocks of code by using outlining.
 You can learn more about the code by using IntelliSense, the Object Browser, and the Call Hierarchy.
 You can find code by using features such as Go To, Go To Definition, and Find All References.
 You can insert blocks of code with code snippets, and you can generate code by using features such as Generate From Usage.
-If you have never used the Visual Studio editor before, see Editing Your Code for a quick overview.
+If you have never used the Visual Studio editor before, see Edit your code for a quick overview.

 You can view your code in a number of different ways.
 By default, Solution Explorer shows your code organized by files.
 You can click on the Class View tab at the bottom of the window to view your code organized by classes.

 You can search and replace text in single or multiple files.
 For more information, see Find and replace text.
 You can use regular expressions to find and replace text.
 For more information, see Use regular expressions in Visual Studio.

 The different Visual Studio languages offer different sets of features, and in some cases the features behave differently in different languages.
 Many of these differences are specified in the descriptions of the features, but for more information you can see the sections on specific Visual Studio languages.